puzzmo-com/blog.puzzmo.com/content/posts/2024/06/17/shopify-integration/index.md

 There we go!
 You can see the discounts being created in your shopify shop, and validate the process by running through it yourself.

-Now we just need to make sure that your db is kept up-to-date!
+Now we just need to make sure that your database is kept up-to-date!

 ### 3. Updates from the Shop

-We're going to want to get a webhook that the user has completed a purchase, so we can mark it used on our side.
+We're going to want to get a webhook that the user has completed a purchase, so we can mark the code as used on our side.

 Next you need to be able to receive webhooks, there isn't a user interface for this, so you need to use the GraphQL Admin API for it: